About the Journal

 Aims and Scope

-SOCIOBIOLOGY publishes high-quality articles that significantly contribute to the knowledge of Entomology, with an emphasis on social insects.
+SOCIOBIOLOGY publishes high-quality articles that significantly contribute to the knowledge of Entomology, emphasizing social insects.
 Articles previously submitted to other journals are not accepted.
-SOCIOBIOLOGY publishes original research papers and invited review articles on all aspects related to the biology, evolution, and systematics of social and pre-social insects (Ants, Termites, Bees, and Wasps).
-The journal is currently expanding its scope to incorporate the publication of articles dealing with other arthropods that exhibit sociality.
-Articles may cover a range of subjects such as ecology, ethology, morphology, population genetics, physiology, toxicology, reproduction, sociobiology, caste differentiation, as well as economic impact and pest management.
+SOCIOBIOLOGY publishes original research papers and invited review articles on all aspects of the biology, evolution, and systematics of social and pre-social insects (Ants, Termites, Bees, and Wasps).
+The journal is expanding its scope to incorporate the publication of articles dealing with other arthropods exhibiting sociality.
+Papers may cover a range of subjects, such as ecology, ethology, morphology, population genetics, physiology, toxicology, reproduction, sociobiology, caste differentiation, economic impact, and pest management.

-Short notes are also published, but we are more interested in manuscripts that address biology, ecology, sociality, behavior, and genetics, with at least a basic experimental/sampling component and quantitative/statistical analysis.
+Short notes are also published, but we are more interested in manuscripts that address biology, ecology, sociality, behavior, and genetics, with at least an essential experimental/sampling component and quantitative/statistical analysis.
 Simplistic notes describing new records of species occurrence will not be accepted.

-Articles and short notes which are only of a descriptive or anecdotal kind and local interest will not be accepted.
+Articles and short notes that are only descriptive or anecdotal and local interest will not be accepted.

 Peer Review Process

-Manuscripts are received by the Associate Editors, and a plagiarism check and an initial evaluation regarding the relevance of their scientific contribution are done.
+The Associate Editors receive manuscripts, and a plagiarism check and an initial evaluation regarding the relevance of their scientific contribution are done.
 Then, initially approved manuscripts are forwarded to Section Editors and assigned to two ad hoc referees for a double-blind peer review.
 The referees must conclude their evaluation within four weeks of the assignment.

-Editors are not involved in decisions about manuscripts submitted by themselves or work colleagues or which refer to products or services in which the editor has an interest.
-Just so you know, submissions included in this situation are subject to the regular journal's review policies, without any privilege related to the relevance of the editor role for the journal.
+Editors are not involved in decisions about manuscripts submitted by themselves or work colleagues or which refer to products or services in which the editor is interested.
+As you know, submissions included in this situation are subject to the regular journal's review policies, and they don't have any privilege related to the relevance of the editor role for the journal.

-Accepted articles will be submitted for copyediting and proofreading by the Associate Editors and the author.
+The Associate Editors and the author will submit accepted articles for copyediting and proofreading.
 The publication is expected to occur in the upcoming issue.
-The whole time from submission to publication is expected to last about six months.
+The whole time from submission to publication will last about six months.

 Since February 2021, articles have been published continuously immediately after the final acceptance.
 Thus, we expect to reduce the time from submission to publication to four months on average.